NickAlleeProgrammingProjectsPortfolio/bigDataMapReduceOnCustomDataset/README.md

 1. Mapper Input - accidents.txt
 2. Mapper Output - mapped.txt
 3. Reducer Output - reduced.txt
-4. Best Chart Type - The best way I could fidn to visualize this data was to use a plain old bar chart, with the states ordered in descending order of accident severity.
-It's the best way to see where a state falsl in comparison to the rest, as well as see if there is a general trend.
+4. Best Chart Type - The best way I could find to visualize this data was to use a plain old bar chart, with the states ordered in descending order of accident severity.
+It's the best way to see where a state falls in comparison to the rest, as well as see if there is a general trend.
 The Data Visualization can be found [Here](./sammysMapReducer/DataVisualization)

 5. Commands used (in Powershell)